jc-prg/birdhouse-cam/README.md

   * under construction, currently browser only (no iPhone)
 * **Detecting birds** (objects) via PyTorch
   * bird detection model in an early stage trained with a few European singing birds
+  * view with all detected birds and objects -> jump to other views filtered by bird
-  * labels in archive and favorite view as well as for admins in complete view of current day
+  * filter by detected birds in archive and favorite view as well as for admins in complete view of current day
   * batch detection for archive images
   * _live detection is experimental and slow on RPi 4 (admin view)_
   * _no label editing via app yet_